mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 		etc.

-## The Spark Programming ModelSpark programming starts with a data set
+## Spark Programming Model
+Spark programming starts with a data set
 (which can be represented as an RDD or a
 DataFame), usually residing in some form of distributed, persistent storage like